Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Stop-AzStreamAnalyticsJob.md

 ## SYNTAX

 ```
-Stop-AzureRmStreamAnalyticsJob [-Name] <String> [-ResourceGroupName] <String>
+Stop-AzStreamAnalyticsJob [-Name] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureRmStreamAnalyticsJob** cmdlet asynchronously stops a Stream Analytics job from running in Azure and deallocates resources that were that were being used.
+The **Stop-AzStreamAnalyticsJob** cmdlet asynchronously stops a Stream Analytics job from running in Azure and deallocates resources that were that were being used.
 The job definition and metadata remain available within your subscription through both the Azure Portal and Management APIs, such that the job can be edited and restarted.
 You will not be charged for a job in the Stopped state.